 What exactly is OI, and what are their goals as an organization?

 Open Insulin is a nonprofit project to steward technology and build a community around the goal of producing insulin at a small scale in a distributed network of local organizations owned and controlled by the people using the insulin and the workers.
-We recently have been incorporated (June 2020) but the project has existed since 2015 as part of Counter Culture Labs (Oakland, CA) and collaborators from other community labs around the country and the world.
+We incorporated in June of 2020 but the project has existed since 2015 as part of Counter Culture Labs (Oakland, CA) and collaborators from other community labs around the country and the world.

 Where is my money going?